-A checklist is included at the end of this manual.
+A checklist is included in section 10 of this manual.
 It may be used during the pre-trip inspection portion of the road test.
 The items may be checked in any order.
-The inspection must be passed before the road test may be taken.

 School Bus Operations

 Rules.
 The commissioner of public safety adopted rules governing the operation of school buses used for transportation of school children, when owned or operated by a school or privately owned and operated under a contract with a school.
 These rules must be made a part of that contract by reference.
 Each school, its officers and employees, and each person employed under the contract is subject to these rules.